hanief/haniefutama/_drafts/2023-10-29-react-server-component.md

 I feel the best explanation on RSC out there is from Josh Comeau in his [Making Sense of React Server Components](https://www.joshwcomeau.com/react/server-components/) post.
 I urge you to read it from there.
 It has cool illustration and really easy to understand break down.

+Its so good, my own post will be heavily inspired from it and use some of his illustration.

 # JS rendering methods

 To be able to understand RSC, first we have to understand React rendering methods.